Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: A Levenberg-Marquardt algorithm with negative curvature correction

 \section{A Levenberg-Marquardt algorithm with negative curvature correction}

 In the classic nonlinear minimization optimization, when the Hessian matrix is not positive definite, the negative curvature direction can be used to correct the iteration direction of the algorithm to converge to a second-order stationary point~\cite{Gratton2023YetAF}.
-In this section, we further propose a Levenberg-Marquardt (LM) algorithm with a gradient norm regularization coefficient \cite{Mischenko2023RegularizedNM}, which uses the negative curvature direction to correct the iteration direction (LMNegCur) to solve \eqref{P} without solving the trust region subproblem at each iteration.
-The LMNegCur algorithm consists of the following two important algorithmic components at each iteration: \begin{itemize} \item Gradient ascent update: for given $x_t$, run $N_t$ iterations of gradient ascent step to obtain an approximated maximizer
+In this section, we further propose a Levenberg-Marquardt (LM) algorithm with a gradient norm regularization coefficient \cite{Mischenko2023RegularizedNM}, which uses the negative curvature direction to correct the iteration direction (LMNegCur) to solve \eqref{P} without solving the trust-region subproblem at each iteration.
+The LMNegCur algorithm consists of the following two important algorithmic components at each iteration: \begin{itemize} \item Gradient ascent update: for given $x_t$, for a given $x_t$, run $N_t$ iterations of Nesterov's accelerated gradient ascent step to obtain an approximated maximizer

-\item LM or negative curvature update: for a given pair $(x_t,y_t)$, if $\lambda_{\min}(H_t) \leqslant -\frac{\sqrt{L_2\max\{\|g_t\|,\epsilon\}}}{2}$, perform a negative curvature update
+\item LM or negative curvature update: for a given pair $(x_t,y_t)$, if $\lambda_{\min}(H_t) \leqslant -\frac{1}{2}\sqrt{L_2\max\{\|g_t\|,\epsilon\}}$, perform a negative curvature update

 otherwise, if $\|g_t\|\geqslant \epsilon$ and $\lambda_{\min}(H_t)\geqslant -\dfrac{1}{2}\sqrt{L_2\|g_t\|}$, perform LM update with a gradient norm regularization coefficient

 where $g_t=\nabla_x f(x_t,y_t)$ and $H_t=H(x_t,y_t)$ are inexact first-order and second-order information of $P(x)$ at $x_t$, respectively.